mongoosePK/Share-Fest-1/README.md

 There are not too many moving parts: you can log in, upload files, and send messages

+* When sending messages, if you input 00000 to the ZIP code field, you will get all contacts (the pantry filter still applies)

 ## Contribute
 This site is a work in progress.
 Future students will be making improvements.
 We need: